Tuesday – January 28, 2020

 Career Outlook: The demand for phlebotomists continues to grow.
 The career ladder has additional opportunities including laboratory assistant and medical laboratory technology.

 Career Pathway: You can earn the Healthcare Customer Service certificate on your way to completing this program.
-After earning this technical diploma, the credits can be applied toward completing the Healthcare Services Management associate degree.
+After earning this technical diploma, your credits can be applied toward completing the Healthcare Services Management associate degree.